MicrosoftDocs/visualstudio-docs/docs/version-control/git-with-visual-studio.md

 ## Intuitive inner-loop workflow

 For your day-to-day Git workflow, Visual Studio provides a seamless way to interact with Git while coding without having you switch away from your code.

-For example, you can create and switch between branches and you can commit, stash, and push your changes while you are working on your code.
-With Git, you are empowered to multi-task and experiment with your code through branches.
+You are empowered to multi-task and experiment with your code through branches.
 If you or your team works on multiple features at the same time, or if you'd like to explore ideas without affecting your working code, branching is very helpful.
 The recommended Git workflow uses a new branch for every feature or fix that you work on.
 Learn how to [create a branch](git-create-branch.md) from Visual Studio.

 Once you create a new branch and switch to it, you can start working by changing existing files or by adding new ones and then committing our work to the repository.
 To learn more about making a commit in Visual Studio and to better understand file states in Git, refer to the [Make a commit](git-make-commit.md) page.

 Git is a distributed version control system, meaning that all the changes made so far are local only changes.
-To contribute these changes to a remote repository, you must push those local commit(s).
-To learn more about pushing to a remote in Visual Studio, refer to the [Push to a remote](git-push-remote.md) page.
+To contribute these changes to a remote repository, you must [push those local commit(s) to a remote](git-push-remote.md).

 If you are working in a team or if you are using different machines, you will also need to continually fetch and pull new changes on the remote repository.
 To learn more about managing Git network operations in Visual Studio, refer to the [Fetch, pull, push, and sync](git-fetch-pull-sync.md) page.